 Your information may be shared with us by independent organisations, either within the Tate group, (for example, our connected charities Tate Foundation, Tate Americas Foundation, Tate Canada Foundation), or organisations Tate is working with such as Art Fairs.
 These independent organisations will only do so when it is required to complete a contract and/or when you have indicated your consent.
 You should check their Privacy Notice when you provide your information to understand fully how they will process and safeguard your data.

-We may combine information you have given to us with this additional information available from external sources.
+With your permission, we combine information you have given to us with this additional information available from external sources.
 This will only be done when you give permission to the relevant third-party organisations to share the data they hold on you, or if the data is already publicly available.

 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you may give us permission to access information from those accounts or services.